 - Statistics: 3 credits

 The academic standard for admission is a 3.0 GPA overall, combined with a 3.0 GPA for science courses.
 All of the above courses must be completed with grades of "C" or above.
 Please note that a "C-" will not be accepted.
-All prerequisite courses must be complete before application in CASPA is submitted for verification.
+All prerequisite courses must be completed before application in CASPA is submitted for verification.

 Letters of Reference